 Selling your products at Target is a lot different than selling on Amazon.
 While almost anyone can open up a merchant account with Amazon and start selling products online, Target has a more rigorous vetting process.
 You’ll need to prove your products are worth being in its stores—and that means you need high-quality items at an extremely affordable price point, not to mention the ability to scale operations to meet increased demand.

-If you have solid manufacturing and supply chain capabilities and big growth plans for your product-based business, expansion into Target stores could be the next step.
-Here’s how:
+If you have solid manufacturing and supply chain capabilities and big growth plans for your business, expansion into Target stores could be the next step.

 Step 1: Understand Target’s Rules & Requirements

-- Include a Target.com-branded packing slip with every shipment.
+- Produce and include a Target.com-branded packing slip with every shipment

-All Target suppliers must maintain transparency and inform Target about where all factories and manufacturing takes place.
-The Responsible Sourcing Audit Program means sellers can be audited at any moment so Target can investigate supply chains and manufacturing processes to make sure they meet the retailer’s standards.
-Those standards include no illegal business practices, noncompliance, unauthorized subcontracting, and improper wastewater management, among others.
+The Responsible Sourcing Audit Program allows Target to conduct spontaneous audits on sellers to rigorously assess their supply chains and manufacturing procedures, ensuring they align with the retailer’s standards.
+These standards include no illegal business practices, noncompliance, unauthorized subcontracting, and improper wastewater management, among others.

 Target wants all suppliers to maintain both responsible product sourcing and ethical business practices.
 This means no bribing, forced labor, harassment, or excessive overtime.
 Read its Standards of Vendor Engagement for full details.

 As part of Target’s diversity and inclusion initiatives, it has rolled out Supplier Diversity standards.
-As such, the company has committed to investing in, opening access to, and sharing expertise with companies that are 51% owned, controlled and operated by women; Black, Indigenous, and people of color; LGBTQ+; and/or veterans or persons with disabilities.
+In line with this, the company has committed to investing in, opening access to, and sharing expertise with companies that are majority-owned and operated by women, Black, Indigenous, and people of color, as well as LGBTQ+, veterans, or individuals with disabilities.

-If you fit within any of these categories, you might qualify for some of Target’s Supplier Diversity programs and benefits.
+If you fit within any of these categories, you might qualify for some of Target’s Supplier Diversity programs and benefits when you sell on Target.

 Step 2: Register Your Business

 Once you understand Target’s requirements and decide your business or product idea fits the bill, you’ll need to provide proof of business registration.
-If you haven’t already, register your business in its local jurisdiction—whichever state you plan to operate from.
-After your business is registered, you’ll need to provide proof to Target.
+If you haven’t already, register your business in its local jurisdiction (whichever state you plan to operate from).
+After your business is registered, you’ll need to provide proof of this to Target.

 Step 3: Get Business Insurance